oliviawestmacottssw/SSW.Rules.Content/categories/communication/rules-to-better-im.md

 - do-you-keep-a-history-of-your-im-conversations

 ---

-​​

-Whether you are chatting to a client on Teams or your friend on WeChat… These are the most common things that can improve your communication.​
+Whether you are chatting to a client on Teams or your friend on WeChat… These are the most common things that can improve your communication.